AnastasiaNilsson/NeotechCore/README.md

-# NeotechCoreAPI
+# NeotechCore API

 Neotech Edge is a cyberpunk TTRPG published by [Helmgast AB](https://helmgast.se/).
-This project serves as a launching point for creating a unified API for all digital services created for this game.
+This project serves as a launching point for creating a unified core API for all digital services created for this game.

 With this project I also strive to achieve the following programming goals: